-Choosing a hairstyle and deciding on which haircut you want has always been a tricky task.
+Choosing a hairstyle and deciding which haircut you want has always been tricky.
 The number of available hairstyles is innumerable; you cannot count them down.
 Moreover, every day someone somewhere is creating some new styles.

 Out of all the different kinds of hairstyles, fade has been in trend for men’s hairstyles for a long period.

 As you can already guess from the name, the length of hair gradually decreases on the side and back of the head as the hairline moves downward.
 Thus, the hair gradually fades to barely visible length, as the name rightly suggests.

 This fading in the length of the hairs can be of different types, based on from which level the transition is starting to happen.

 The three most common types of fading are low, mid, or high levels of fading.
 However, the type of fading you want on your head completely depends on your preference and your hair texture and face structure.

 There is an age-long debate about how to define the lengths of these different types of fading.
 People are always confused about which length should be called a high fade and which length should be a low fade.

 So, to clear this confusion today, we are going to discuss the differences between the different types of fading – low fade, mid fade, and high fade haircuts.